 Overview

-Ranking data offer valuable insights into social science by allowing researchers to study how people make comparative judgments about multiple social and political options.
+Ranking data offer valuable insights into the social sciences by allowing researchers to study how people make comparative judgments about multiple social and political options.
 However, a common practical concern is that data collected from ranking survey questions are often prone to measurement error due to insensible, random responses.

 For the underlying methodology, see Atsusaka and Kim (2025), “Addressing Measurement Errors in Ranking Questions for the Social Sciences,” Political Analysis, 33(4), 339-360.
 Visit the package site for vignettes and references.